Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 While it is one process, they have different threads.

 Each thread has it's own stack, but all the threads share the heap.

-As you may know this is how race conditions can occur and why locking etc is needed.
+As you may know, this is how race conditions can occur and why locking etc is needed.

 ---